Ascot Gold Cup Preview, Tips, Runners & Trends (Royal Ascot)

 Ascot Gold Cup Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners had 1 win in the past year, when backing these, the trend shows a record of 0-79.
+❌ The worst performing factor that has failed to produce a single winner is when runners ran in a race restricted to 3yo on debut, when backing these, the trend shows a record of 0-41.

 Here are the most recent winning draws, along with the further placings in brackets: